+Unlike traditional numerical methods that necessitate expensive iterations over thousands of fine-grained time steps, HOPSS accelerates data generation by operating directly on the training-level resolution within the solution space.
+Our core design is that we leverages a small set of high-precision base solutions to synthesize a massive dataset via homologous perturbation.
+Crucially, we derive the corresponding forcing term by the governing equation using synthesized solutions.
+This ensures physical consistency while bypassing the computational bottleneck of forward simulations.

-The HOPSS method primarily comprises three key steps: \begin{enumerate} \item \textbf{Base solution generation}: In this phase, we generate high-precision solution functions using a high-precision solver and format them to meet the requirements for model training. \item \textbf{Homologous perturbation in solution space}: In this stage, we apply homologous perturbation to the base solutions to generate a large number of new candidate solutions. \item \textbf{Computation of equation RHS}: In this phase, we calculate the corresponding right-hand side (RHS) of the physical equation based on the generated candidate solutions, ensuring they satisfy the constraints of the target physical equation. \end{enumerate}
+The HOPSS method primarily comprises three key steps: \begin{enumerate} \item \textbf{Base solution generation}: In this phase, we generate high-precision solution functions using a high-precision solver and format them to meet the requirements for model training. \item \textbf{Homologous perturbation in solution space}: In this stage, the base functions are fed into the generator, where two solutions are randomly selected: one is scaled by a small scalar to act as the homologous perturbation term, and then combined with the other to generate a new solution, along with small random noise. \item \textbf{Computation of equation RHS}: In this phase, we calculate the corresponding RHS of the physical equation based on the generated candidate solutions, ensuring they satisfy the constraints of the target physical equation. \end{enumerate}